The advice on this page has been updated 23 October 2019 following extended test and feedback based on the final release of macOS Catalina.

 What are my options?

-For customers who aren't on the Annual Service Plan, the options are:
+For customers who aren't on the subscription, the options are:

-- Remain with macOS 10.10 to 10.14 (for which the last plugins before the change to the Annual Service Plan was developed for) or if already upgraded, downgrade to macOS 10.14.
+- Remain with macOS 10.10 to 10.14 (for which the last plugins before the change to our licensing system was developed for) or if already upgraded, downgrade to macOS 10.14.

 We previously reported an unsupported method to bypass Gatekeeper.
-But in the light of recent feedback and further tests, it appears that this does not solve the issue to being unable to store license keys, necessary for the activation of legacy plugins.
+But in light of recent feedback and further tests, it appears that this does not solve the issue to being unable to store license keys necessary for the activation of legacy plugins.